-We will be using the nationally mandated indicators6 and we will be using locally developed indicators and KPI's that will use the JSNA and the JHWS as the key drivers and sources of intelligence that informs them.
+We will be using the national mandated indicators2 and we will be using locally developed indicators and KPI's that will use the JSNA and the JHWS as the key drivers and sources of intelligence that informs them.

-A key measure of success for our CCG will be the impact that the changes we set in motion have on our Acute providers and specifically our A&E departments - how quickly does demand begin to reduce in A&E departments, how quickly do emergency admissions of frail and elderly start to reduce and how much can we reduce our Continuing Health Care bill because we are seeing more people going through a rehabilitation and reablement model that actually works for them and allows/facilitates them to lead a relatively independent lifestyle for longer.
+A key measure of success for our CCG will be the impact that the changes we set in motion has on our Acute providers and specifically our A&E departments - how quickly does demand begin to reduce on A&E departments, how quickly do emergency admissions of frail and elderly start to reduce and how much can we reduce our Continuing Health Care bill because we are seeing more people going through a rehabilitation and reablement model that actually works for them and allows/facilitates them to lead a relatively independent lifestyle for longer.

-5.7.
-Description of planned changes
+c) Description of planned changes